 A bible scholar, he has authored or co-authored several books, providing insights in to biblical figures for Jews and Christians, as well as contributing chapters or articles to many other books and journals.
 In Surrey he has been active in interfaith activities and has led Holocaust Memorial Day ceremonies in churches and educational institutions.
 He has also brought his scholarship to our adult education programmes, leading stimulating courses for our members, as well as delivering thought-provoking and illuminating sermons.

-Donna has also made her mark; a professional librarian, working with members she has transformed our library, cataloguing and organising it properly, facilitating members’ use of this important resource.
+Donna also made her mark; a professional librarian, working with members she transformed our library, cataloguing and organising it properly, facilitating members’ use of this important resource.

 Over the years many of our members have served as officers and leaders of the wider Reform movement.
-Several of the original founder families are still on our mailing list, some of their children are now among our leadership, and their grandchildren in our cheder.
+Several of the original founder families are still active members, some of their children are now among our leadership, and their grandchildren in our cheder.